huml-lang/huml-rs/README.md

 ## Development

-This project is built with Rust and `nom`.
+This project is built with Rust using a hand-written recursive descent parser inspired by Go's parsing style.

 To build the project:
 ```sh